Op-Ed: 2024 must be a year of implementation

 Op-Ed: 2024 must be a year of implementationWritten by

-By Paul Delouche, Strategy, Acquisitions and Advanced Services Director, Bureau Veritas Marine & Offshore
+By Paul Delouche, strategy, acquisitions and advanced services director, Bureau Veritas Marine & Offshore

 As the pieces of shipping’s decarbonization puzzle begin to align, 2024 has emerged as a pivotal year.
 Not one necessarily marked by groundbreaking technological advances, but by the practical implementation of existing solutions with proven results, the cumulative impact of which may prove far more impactful in the long run.